-- (a) Council members may not use or allow the use of, for other than official purposes, information obtained through or in connection with their Council affiliation that has not been made available to the general public. - (b) When speaking to the public or writing about any matter regarding the Sanctuary in a document for distribution beyond Council membership, the Sanctuary Manager or Sanctuary staff, a member shall clearly distinguish those recommendations, opinions or positions officially adopted by the Council as a body from those he or she may have as an individual.
-In no case shall a member represent individual opinions as those of the Council, the Sanctuary Manager, Sanctuary staff or NOAA. - (c) Any Council member that has an interest (financial, personal or business interest) in any matter before the Council or a subcommittee or working group shall identify such interest prior to discussion and voting on such matter.
-No member shall cast a vote on any matter that would provide a direct financial benefit to that member or otherwise give the appearance of a conflict of interest under Federal law.
-An affected member who may not vote on a matter may participate in Council deliberations relating to the decision after notifying the Council of the voting recusal and identifying the interest that would be affected.
-These same guidelines apply to members of working groups who are not members of the Council.
+- (a) Other than for official purposes, council members may not use or allow the use of information obtained through or in connection with their council affiliation that has not been made available to the general public. - (b) When speaking to the public or writing about any matter regarding the sanctuary in a document for distribution beyond council membership, the sanctuary superintendent, or sanctuary staff, a member shall clearly distinguish those recommendations, opinions, or positions officially adopted by the council as a body from those he or she may have as an individual.
+In no case shall a member represent individual opinions as those of the council, the sanctuary superintendent, sanctuary staff, or NOAA. - (c) Any council member that has an interest (financial, personal or business) in any matter before the council, subcommittee, or working group shall identify such interest prior to discussion and voting on such matter.
+No member shall cast a vote on any matter that would provide a direct financial benefit to that member or otherwise give the appearance of a conflict of interest under federal law.
+An affected member who may not vote on a matter may participate in council deliberations relating to the decision after notifying the council of the voting recusal and identifying the interest that would be affected.
+These same guidelines apply to members of working groups who are not members of the council.

-4. Conduct of the Council
+4. Conduct of the Council as a Body

-Any correspondence or other written documents that are intended to speak for the Council as a body shall be coordinated with, and approved by, the Chair and the Sanctuary manager.
-The following disclaimer shall be placed in all documents originating from the Council:

-"The Council is an advisory body to the Sanctuary manager.
+Any correspondence or other written documents that are intended to speak for the council as a body shall be coordinated with, and approved by, the chair and the sanctuary superintendent.
+The following disclaimer shall be placed in all documents originating from the council: "The council is an advisory body to the sanctuary superintendent.
 The opinions and findings of this publication do not necessarily reflect the position of the Monitor National Marine Sanctuary and the National Oceanic and Atmospheric Administration."